raneem-yad/wissen/TESTING.md

 Steps to test:

-* Open browser and navigate to body-doodles
+* Open browser and navigate to Wissen_Website
 * Open the developer tools (right click and inspect)
 * Set to responsive and decrease width to 320px
 * Set the zoom to 50%